three-mountaineers/twitch_bot/README.md

 * !hello: The bot will say hi to whoever typed it
 * !cd {duration in seconds}: Will start a countdown.
 If someone else types it then it will replace any existing countdowns
 * !cd cancel: Will cancel a running countdown

+## Acknowledgement

+I wrote this code from scratch.
+While I'll happy to share this code, please acknowledge my contribution by linking to twitch.tv/three_mountaineers